pratiman-91/pratiman-91.github.io/_posts/2020-09-01-Installing WRF from scratch in an HPC using Intel Compilers.md

+---
+layout: post
+title: Installing WRF from scratch in an HPC using Intel Compilers
+author: Pratiman
+---

 # Installing WRF from scratch in an HPC using Intel Compilers
 The Weather Research and Forecasting (WRF) Model is a mesoscale numerical weather prediction system utilized worldwide for operational forecasts and research purposes.